jtl-scx/dev-guide/Guide/Channel-API.md

 }
 ```

-### Status: Failed
+#### Status: Failed

-If the Offer failed the the listing process, inform the Seller about it.
+You need to inform the seller if the listing process for a listing failed.

 ```json
 // POST v1/channel/offer/listing-failed